 In Microsoft Excel, the TextBox control is a powerful feature that facilitates seamless text and numeric data entry, enhancing user interaction within spreadsheets.
 It offers a multitude of customization options and events that enable developers to create intuitive UserForms, streamlining data entry and management tasks.

 The TextBox in Excel VBA is equipped with essential events that respond to user actions.
 The “Change” event captures modifications made to the TextBox content, allowing real-time updates.
-The “Enter” event activates when the TextBox gains focus, while the “Exit” event triggers when it loses focus.
+The “Enter” event activates when the TextBox gains focus, and the “Exit” event triggers when it loses focus.
 Developers can leverage these events to implement data validation, calculations, or conditional formatting, making the UserForm more dynamic and user-friendly.

 How to Add a Text Box in Excel

-• Open the VBA editor in Excel.
+- Open the VBA editor in Excel.

-• Then, in the editor window, go to Insert > Userform.
+- In the editor window, go to Insert > Userform.

 Read More: How to Hide Textbox Using Excel VBA